Friday, June 05, 2020

 On my wedding day in 2000, she re-gifted the bouquet back to me!

-She had kept the dried, dusty, crumbly, and faded bouquet nearly 10 years
+She had kept the dried, dusty, crumbly, and faded bouquet for nearly 10 years,

-moving it with her to several homes and states as her family grew.
+moving it to several homes and states as her family grew.

 Christopher walked in and asked me if